sean-huni/shopping-cart/README.md

 - Fix the ConsolidatedCart: "God Object" syndrome. ❌
 - Spin-up local Sonarqube server for additional code quality checks. ✅
 - Support for different tax rates. ✅
+- Decoupled tax-calculation from CartCalculator. ✅
+- Decoupled cart-items calculation from Cart. ✅
+- Feature to remove items from an existing Cart.❓
+- Complete the negative testing for the Price-API response.❓
-- Update the Sequence Diagram with the new features. ❓
+- Update the Sequence Diagram with the new features.✅
 - Add resilience patterns (Circuit Breaker, Retry): Resilience4j.❓
 - Async Bulk price fetching optimization: Caching layer for price data, & agree with price-api-client on data-refresh rate/frequency for Cache-Eviction.❓